hitcslj/awesome-robust-depth-estimation/README.md

 awesome robust depth estimation is released under the [MIT license](./LICENSE).

 ## Contact
 Primary contact: hitcslj@stu.hit.edu.cn.
-You can also contact: hitcslj@stu.hit.edu.cn.
+You can also contact: 1909985972@qq.com.